cparejaruiz/testing-automation-kotlin/explaincode.md

 Despite these issues, TestFX proved to be a suitable tool for testing JavaFX applications due to its specific focus and capabilities for simulating user events.

 ### Next Iteration
 In the next iteration of tests, the Page Object Pattern will be included to improve the maintainability and readability of the test code.
 This pattern allows separating the UI logic from the tests, making it easier to manage and update the tests as the application evolves.
+Additionally, I plan to complete the Cucumber integration by implementing step definitions that connect the feature files with the TestFX test automation framework.